vladyslav2/nodejs-google-parser/README.md

 Store all new proxies into redis database (#5)

 ## Step 2
-Get domains that need to be check from mongodb, for each domain we find proxy in order:
+Get domains that need to check from mongodb, for each domain we find proxy in order:
 - if we have good proxies use them
 - if we have new proxies use them
 - if we don't have any proxies, go to the first step.